maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_19](./images/build/frame/assemble_carriage_19.jpg)

-The acme rod was then inserted through the two KFL08 rod bearings and the acme nut, and the set screws on the bearings were tightened.
+1x acme rod (**O02**) was then inserted through the two KFL08 rod bearings and the acme nut, and the set screws on the bearings were tightened.

 ![assemble_carriage_14](./images/build/frame/assemble_carriage_14.jpg)